The Trusted Traveller

 Start by figuring out rough dates of travel and monitoring the prices.
 You can do this by regularly checking your favourite airfare search engine or airline website and keeping an eye out for good deals.

 Signing up for email alerts is also a good idea.
-Most of the major airfares search engines and airline website have this facility available.
+Most of the major airfare search engines and airline websites have this facility available.

 2. Search Multiple Websites

-Check at least two of the big name flight search websites like Webjet, Skyscanner or Expedia and then check out the websites of the airlines that fly that route.
+Check at least two of the big name flight search websites like Expedia, CheapOair and BookingBuddy and then check out the websites of the airlines that fly that route.
 You can find out which airlines fly from and to where on your departure cities airport website.

 3. Book at the Right Time

-This is a tough one as there is no real ‘right time” to book as airlines can announce sales at any moment.
+Of all the tricks to find cheap flights this is probably one of the toughest as there is no real ‘right time” to book as airlines can announce sales at any moment.

 However, past trends do tell us a little about when the right time to book a flight is.
-The website CheapAir.com completed a study that determined 47 days in advance was the cheapest time to book domestic fares.
-And as for international fares, they concluded that the time frames varied wildly based on where you are flying to with the number of days ranging from 46 to 318 days in advance.
+The website CheapAir.com completes a study each year and most recently they determined 64 days in advance was the cheapest time to book domestic fares.
+And as for international fares, they concluded that the time frames varied wildly based on where you are flying to with the number of days ranging from 58-120 days in advance.

-I find that if I follow our first rule by starting my research early and not jumping in to book too early, I generally get the best price.
+I find that if I follow my first trick to get cheap flights mentioned above by starting my research early and not jumping in to book too early, I generally get the best price.
 Educating yourself is key to booking at the right time.

 4. Travel on a Cheaper Day

-It is said that mid-week, Tuesday, Wednesday and Thursday, are the cheapest days of the week to fly but I have found this theory to be a little inconsistent at times.
+It is said that mid-week, Tuesday, Wednesday and Thursday, are the cheapest days of the week to fly but I have found this theory to be a little inconsistent at times, especially if flying a route that is used heavily by business travellers.

 5. Be Flexible